ExodusMovement/test/README.md

 - `--coverage-engine c8` -- use c8 coverage engine (default), also generates `./coverage/` dirs

 - `--coverage-engine node` -- use Node.js builtint coverage engine

+- `--passWithNoTests` -- do not error when no test files were found